A Research Roadmap for Augmenting Software Engineering Processes and Software Products with Generative AI: Preliminaries

 \textbf{\robot{}:} \ai{} acts as a (semi)autonomous, goal-driven agent to deliver parts of the functionality of the software system.
 For the label \robot , we took inspiration from the general definition of a robot as a ``machine [...] capable of carrying out a complex series of actions automatically''\footnote{\url{https://en.wikipedia.org/wiki/Robot}}.
 As a simple example, a \robot{} can browse the Web and make online purchases on behalf of a user: compare prices, select items, and complete checkouts~\cite{Gabriel25}.
 As a more complex example, a process-aware information system that facilitates the on-boarding of new suppliers as part of a procurement process may be implemented via \robot{}s~\cite{Fettke2025XABPs}.
 In such a system, there may be a \textit{Buyer} \robot{} and different \textit{Supplier} \robot{}s.
 The Buyer \robot{} identifies the potential Supplier \robot{}s and issues a request for quotes, which is then answered by the Supplier \robot{}s.
 Based on these answers, the Buyer \robot{} can then select a suitable supplier.

-Note that while we used the 2x2 matrix to define a set of four distinct forms, these may also be considered as four aspects.
-For example, one may envision that in the future the boundaries between these forms are likely to be fluid and that in a practical setting, multiple forms may be present simultaneously.
-For instance, a highly advanced \copilot{} could start exhibiting proactive behavior, evolving into a \teammate{}.
+Note that while we used the 2x2 matrix to define a set of four distinct forms, in a concrete software systems more than one form may be present simultaneously.
+For instance, a highly advanced \copilot{} could also exhibit some proactive behavior of a \teammate{}.